-Lubbock might seem like an unlikely destination for vegan food discovery, but the city’s growing university population and health-conscious community have created genuine demand — and some innovative local kitchens have risen to meet it.
+Lubbock might seem like an unlikely destination for vegan food discovery, but the city’s growing university population and health-conscious community have created genuine demand.
+Browse the directory of vegan restaurants in Lubbock to find these spots — and some innovative local kitchens have risen to meet it.

 - West Texas Veggie Burger: Built on a house-made lentil and beet patty with roasted jalapeños and chipotle mayo.